 5.5 Chassis Position

-The 34M01 mainframe load chassis is equipped with surface protection feet and is ready for use as a bench instrument.
+The 34M04 mainframe load chassis is equipped with surface protection feet and tilt stands installed and is ready for used as a bench instrument.
+The feet provide a good viewing angle for bench-top use.

 5.6 Rack Mounting